Tangent spheres

 Related math problems and questions:

 A layer of ivory billiard balls radius of 6.35 cm is in the form of a square.
 The balls are arranged so that each ball is tangent to everyone adjacent to it.
-In the spaces between sets of 4 adjacent balls, other balls rest, equal in size to the original. - Spheres in sphere
+In the spaces between sets of 4 adjacent balls, other balls rest, equal in size to the original. - Cube in sphere